Oil!: Adaptations

 The 2007 feature film There Will Be Blood, directed by Paul Thomas Anderson, is inspired by the novel, but the story is too different to be considered an adaptation.
 Unlike the novel, There Will Be Blood focused on the father, with his son being a supporting character.
-Paul Thomas Anderson said that he only incorporated the first 150 pages of the book into his film, so the rest of the film and novel are nearly entirely different.
+Paul Thomas Anderson said that he incorporated only the first 150 pages of the book into his film, so the rest of the film and novel are nearly entirely different.

 Anderson based his composite lead character Daniel Plainview on Edward L. Doheny and several other men.
-He was inspired by the oil museums in Kern County, California and the libraries and museums in the area around Silver City, New Mexico, as well as the period photography, which played a large part in shaping his screenplay and the film.
+He was inspired by the oil museums in Kern County, California, and the libraries and museums in the area around Silver City, New Mexico, as well as the period photography, which played a large part in shaping his screenplay and the film.